citp/privacy-policy-historical/a/ap/apa/apartmentratings.com.md

 > ApartmentRatings.com collects personally identifiable information when you register for a ApartmentRatings.com account and when you use the service.
 ApartmentRatings.com may also receive personally identifiable information from our business partners.
 >
-> When you register with ApartmentRatings.com, we ask for your email address, and zip code.
-You may also be requested to provide additional information to ApartmentRatings.com after you have registered, providing information such as your name, your age, your education level, and your income range.
+> When you register with ApartmentRatings.com, we ask for your email address and zip code.
+You may also be requested to provide additional information to ApartmentRatings.com after you have registered, such as your apartment search price range, move date, phone number, and other information.
+Pseudo-anonymous information associated with your browser session (stored in browser cookies), such as your favorite apartments and moving calendar data, may also be permanently stored once you register with ApartmentRatings.com.
 Once you register with ApartmentRatings.com and sign in to our services, you are not anonymous to us.
 >
 > ApartmentRatings.com also automatically receives and records information on our server logs from your browser including your IP address, ApartmentRatings.com cookie information and the page you requested.
 >